spotinst/spot-oceancd-releases-old/Quick Start & Examples/README.md

 Make sure to use the same namespace and Cluster ID to which your SpotDeployment is applied.

-Make sure to use the canary and stable services you have defined (exception when using Istio with subsets, no need to mention the services).
+Make sure to use the canary and stable services you have defined (exception when using Istio with subsets, no need to mention the canary service).

 RolloutSpec can include your traffic manager details.
 If you decide to make use of a traffic manager, Ocean CD supports many of them.
 See RolloutSpec examples with traffic manager templates inside the traffic manager folder.

+** Please note that all of your services and SpotDeployment YAMLs ought to be applied in the namespace configured in your RolloutSpec.**

 5. Perform changes to your SpotDeployment containers spec and Apply.